July 2–7, 2017 Grades 8-12

 Participants arrive and move into the residence hall on

-- $435 residential (includes instruction, room and board, camp shirt, and special evening events)
+- $485 residential (includes instruction, room and board, camp shirt, and evening events)

-- $300 commuter (includes instruction, lunches, camp shirt, and special evening events)
+- $315 commuter (includes instruction, lunches, camp shirt, and evening events)

 Cougar String Camp is for intermediate and advanced players.
-As a minimum we require that students
+Students must meet the following minimum requirements:

 --Be comfortable in and have good intonation in keys of up to three sharps and three flats (C, G, D, A, F, B-flat, E-flat)